citinotes

 Water boulevard

-Making the impossible happen
+Making the Impossible Happen

-Months went by and still no Huns in sight.
-Then someone had to ask: “why don’t we make ourselves a home here?”
-The idea was as attractive as it was mad: how on earth would they make a city stand -let alone survive- on the water?
-How would they manage to stabilize its foundations on such soft, muddy soil?
-They imagined a pile of tree trunks closely spaced to each other, stuck into the sand until they reached a harder layer of compressed clay.
-They got limestone from Istria to cover the wooden piles on top, and set the foundations of the construction.
-The calendar read 639 A.D.
-The first houses began to rise from the muddy ground of the Torcello island and so did Venice’s first church -still standing on her feet.
+Months passed, and still, no Huns in sight.
+Then someone proposed: “why don’t we make a home here?”
+The idea was as both attractive and seemignly insane: how on earth could they build a city on the water on such soft, muddy soil -let alone ensure its survival?
+They envisioned a foundation of closely spaced tree trunks driven into the sand until reaching a harder layer of compressed clay.
+Limestone from Istria covered the wooden piles, marking the beginning of construction.
+The year was 639 A.D.
+The first houses emerged from the muddy ground of the Torcello island, along with Venice’s first church, which still stands today.
 “Miracolo!”
 It worked!
-What started as a daring experiment got the shape of what Italians would later call “La Serenissima”: an oriental odalisque laying nonchalantly on a soft bed of mud, salt and wood.
+What began as a daring experiment transformed into what Italians would later call “La Serenissima”: an oriental odalisque reclining with nonchalance on a soft bed of mud, salt and wood.

-Wood and salt, materials of glory
+Wood and salt: Materials of Glory

 Before ecology became cool